Understanding Non-Qualified Retirement Plans at BP: ECP & EBP

 The EBP, related only to the ESP 401(k)is funded when your contributions to the 401(k) over-fund the account and push BP's matching contribution out of the 401(k).
 How does that happen?

-As a super-saver, $55,500 seems deserving of a pat on the back for retirement contributions; however, Susana made a common mistake we see from high-earners at BP.
+As a super-saver, $60,000 seems deserving of a pat on the back for retirement contributions; however, Susana made a common mistake we see from high-earners at BP.
 By overcontributing to the pre-tax and after-tax sources within her 401(k), she has pushed out BP's ability to contribute a full 7% of her salary to her ESP!
-Instead of the $21,350 BP can contribute on her behalf, she maxed out the 401(k) with only $9,000 in contributions from BP.
+Instead of the $24,150 BP can contribute on her behalf, she maxed out the 401(k) with only $9,000 in contributions from BP.
+And, Susana can't stop her contributions once she maxes out her pre-tax and after-tax source.
+She needs to push them to the EBP or she doesn't get the ECP contributions from BP since BP's contributions are only via a match.

 Financial Planning Considerations for BP Professionals with the ECP or EBP